melikaDaa/RealEstate-CleanArchitecture/README.md

 For any inquiries, issues, or suggestions, please feel free to open an issue on the [GitHub Issues page](https://github.com/melikaDaa/RealEstate-CleanArchitecture/issues).
 You can also contact me directly at

----

-This `README.md` file should provide a more professional and clear description of your project, along with detailed setup instructions and contributing guidelines.
-You can paste it into your `README.md` file on GitHub to provide clear documentation for anyone interacting with your project.